« | Home

 Prosperity in the Western world (aka the American Way of Life) has been in decline for decades, and no government since Nixon has done anything significant about it.
 Nor could they, in the long run.
 As any oil geologist knows, it is all about the end of cheap energy.
 All policies attempted simply to kick the can down the road.
 Or to lay false blame.

-A useful scenario of the mechanics of degrowth based on the end of cheap energy is the latest piece from Tim Morgan, https://surplusenergyeconomics.wordpress.com/2020/11/23/185-the-objective-economy-part-two/.
+A useful scenario of the mechanics of degrowth based on the end of cheap energy is the post from Tim Morgan, https://surplusenergyeconomics.wordpress.com/2020/11/23/185-the-objective-economy-part-two/.
 He shows how our consumption priorities shape a scenario of degrowth.
 A synopsis follows:

 1. Consumption has been “living on the life-support of financial manipulation”.